 - See listing of homes here.

 There is more demand for low-income housing than Homes for Good can provide on its own.
 That’s where Section 8, which is sometimes called the Housing Choice Voucher Program, comes in.
 If you qualify for Section 8 funds, you receive a voucher that pays for a portion of your rent at a home owned by a private landlord.
 The voucher stands in for cash as long as the rent amount is appropriate and the housing unit passes a Housing Quality Standard (HQS) inspection performed by Homes for Good.
 The amount of the voucher is set so you will pay approximately 30% of your adjusted monthly income for rent and utilities.
 With certain restrictions, Homes for Good will pay the landlord the approximate difference between the tenant contribution and the full rental cost.
-Learn more about Section 8 or apply here.
+Learn more about Section 8 by clicking here .Emergency Housing Voucher (EHV) Program

 A number of the affordable housing complexes that Homes for Good owns are managed by a Homes for Good-contracted property management firm.
 Each of these complexes keeps their own waiting list and renters pay their rent directly to the property management firm.
 Some offer units where the rent amount is based on your income, while others offer units at a fixed, reduced rate that is lower than the current market rent.
 For information about vacancies, call the apartment managers directly.